LBHackney-IT/mandatory-business-grants/docs/S3-METADATA.md

    - `input=` The `*-ls-trimmed.txt` file from above.
    - `bucket=` The AWS s3 bucket.
    - `aws_profile=` your-aws-cli-profile.
    1. Make the script executable:
       `chmod +x buildcps.sh`
    1. Run, redirecting the commands to a new file.
       `./buildcps.sh > awscp.txt`
    1. Review the generated commands in `awscp.txt`.
 1. **Backup** the original files to an archive dir in the same bucket.
    **Note:** The command uses the `--dryrun` argument to permit validation.
 Remove to actually execute.
-   `aws s3 cp s3://your-bucket-name/ s3://your-bucket-name/archive/ --recursive --dryrun --profile your-aws-cli-profile` 1.
-Go to the AWS console and manually check the files are archived.
+   `aws s3 cp s3://your-bucket-name/ s3://your-bucket-name/archive/ --recursive --dryrun --profile your-aws-cli-profile`
+1. Go to the AWS console and manually check the files are archived.
 1. Run the generated commands against s3, redirecting output to a log file.
    `xargs -d '\n' -t -i bash -c '{}' < awscp.txt > awscp_log.txt`

    1. **Optional:** If `awscp.txt` is large, [split](https://kb.iu.edu/d/afar) it into a number of files to run smaller batches.
 The previous `xargs` command will need adjusting for each output file.
       `split -l 500 awscp.txt awscp_`
+      NB: osX users won't have the right options for `xargs` available, but can use [Homebrew findutils](https://formulae.brew.sh/formula/findutils) to use `gxargs` in its place.

 1. Manually check the files Metadata in the AWS console.